metacollective9/pdf-text-search/README.md

 # pdf-text-search
 A simple lambda function to extract keywords from pdf.
-At the moment ut accepts search keywords as querystring like this http://localhost:3000/findKeywordInPDF?keywords=blah
+At the moment it accepts search keywords as querystring like this http://localhost:3000/findKeywordInPDF?keywords=blah

 This repo uses these packages -
 * pdf to parse a pdf file (https://www.npmjs.com/package/pdf)